City of Palma de Mallorca

 You should also visit the village of Deia which has long been known as an artist’s hang out where the likes of the poet Robert Graves and the artist Joan Miró resided.
 The monastery at Lluc is another important stop and you’ll love all the villlages you pass through en route notably Banyalbufar and the quaint beach resort of Sant Elm with the island of Dragonera just off it.

 Train from Palma to Soller

-A great day out from Palma is to take the train to Soller.
+A great day out from Palma is to take the vintage train to Soller.
 This narrow gauge train has covered this route through the Serra de Tramuntana mountains since 1912.
-The one-hour trip leaves Palma from the rail station in Cala Eusebi Estada near the Plaça de Espanya.
-The journey is beautiful as the vintage train goes through some stunning countryside with orange, lemon and almond trees everywhere.
-On arrival in Soller you can get on Mallorca’s first electric tram which will transport you at a snail’s pace to the Port of Soller 5km away.
-There are different summer and winter timetables for this service.
-You can check the Soller Train Website for details.
+The train leaves Palma from the rail station in Cala Eusebi Estada near the Plaça de Espanya and slowly winds its way through 28km of beautiful countryside to the town of Soller.
+The journey is particularly beautiful in the spring when the orange, lemon and almond trees are in blossom.
+The journey time is about one hour to the town of Soller where you can board Mallorca’s first electric tram which transports you at a snail’s pace to the Port of Soller 5km away.
+There are taxis at the tram stop in Soller if you’d rather get down to the port quickly and avoid the sometimes overcrowded trams.
+Different summer and winter timetables are in operation for this service so check the Soller Train Website for details.

 Caves of Drach